(1) As used in this section, "lead free" means:

-(B) Any pipe, pipe fitting, solder, or flux that is used in the installation or repair of a public water system of any plumbing in a residential or nonresidential facility providing water for human consumption which is connected to a public water system shall be lead free.
-This division does not apply to leaded joints necessary for the repair of cast iron pipes.
+(1) Use any pipe, pipe fitting, plumbing fitting, plumbing fixture, including a drinking water fountain, solder, or flux that is not lead free in the installation or repair of a public water system or of any plumbing in a residential or nonresidential facility providing water for human consumption;

-(C) Each public water system shall identify and provide notice to persons that may be affected by lead contamination of their drinking water.
-The notice shall be in such form and manner as may be reasonably required by the director of environmental protection, but shall provide a clear and readily understandable explanation of all of the following:
+(C) The owner or operator of a public water system shall identify and provide notice to persons that may be affected by lead contamination of their drinking water.
+The notice shall be in such form and manner as the director of environmental protection may reasonably require, but shall provide a clear and readily understandable explanation of all of the following:

 (1) Potential sources of lead in the drinking water;

 (2) Potential adverse health effects;

 (3) Reasonably available methods of mitigating known or potential lead content in drinking water;

 (4) Any steps the public water system is taking to mitigate lead content in drinking water;

 (5) The necessity, if any, of seeking alternative water supplies.